The Gaussian formula and spherical aberration of the static and moving curved mirrors from Fermat's principle: Acknowledgement

 \section{Acknowledgement}

-The authors would like to thank Professor B. Suprapto Brotosiswojo and Dr. A. Rusli of the Department of Physics, Parahyangan Catholic University for the valuable comments and discussions during the earlier stage of this work.
-The work is supported by the Directorate General of Higher Education - Ministry of National Education of The Republic of Indonesia through the Competitive Grant Scheme for International Publication under contract number 481/SP2H/PP/DP2M/VI/2009.
+The authors would like to thank Professor B. Suprapto Brotosiswojo, Dr. A. Rusli and Dr. Philips N. Gunawidjaja of the Department of Physics, Parahyangan Catholic University for the valuable comments, discussions and corrections during the early and final stages of this work.
+The authors would also like to thank the anonymous referees for the valuable comments and suggestions for the extension of the work in the future research.
+The work is partly supported by the research grant of the Directorate General of Higher Education - Ministry of National Education of The Republic of Indonesia.